 Wiring Connections for an Electric Water Heater

-How to Wire a 50 Gal Water Heater: The Electrical Connections for a 50Gal 240 Volt Electric Water Heater.
+What are the Wiring Connections for a Water Heater?
+The Electrical Connections for a 50Gal 240 Volt Electric Water Heater.© By: Dave Rongey

 Electric Water Heater